-- Operate and transfer models: In this model, the IT service providers are held accountable for migrating and/or upgrading systems.
-In some cases, as the client transitions to cloudnative platforms over the contract period, the operating expenses are held constant. - New tools at no extra cost: Newer proprietary tools that support transition to the cloud are being offered at no extra cost, making them highly cost effective.
+• Operate and transfer models: In this model, the IT service providers are held accountable for migrating and/or upgrading systems.
+In some cases, as the client transitions to cloud-native platforms over the contract period, the operating expenses are held constant.